 FMA's Information Technology will be responsible for reviewing and evaluating new material that is published by FMA and uploaded to the website for accessibility on a periodic basis.
 The Chief Information Officer and General Counsel will be responsible for reviewing all areas of the FMA's website and evaluating its accessibility on a periodic basis.
 Any non-conforming webpages will be corrected in a timely manner.

 Website Accessibility Concerns, Complaints and Grievances

 Any website user who wishes to submit a complaint or grievance regarding compliance with the Americans with Disabilities Act (ADA), Section 504 or Title II related to the accessibility of any official FMA web presence that is developed by, maintained by, or offered through FMA, third-party vendors and/or open sources may complain directly to FMA.
-The initial complaint or grievance should be made using by emailing email@example.com, calling 1-800-955-5598, or mailing the complaint to 12339 Cutten Rd.
+The initial complaint or grievance should be made using by emailing firstname.lastname@example.org, calling 1-800-955-5598, TTY: 711 or mailing the complaint to 12339 Cutten Rd.
 Houston, Texas 77066.